CHER Staff

 Airianne Posey is a Social/Clinical Research Assistant at the UNC Center for Health Equity Research.
 Posey earned a master’s in Social Work with an American Indian/Alaska Native populations concentration from the Brown School at Washington University in St. Louis in 2017.
 She graduated with a B.A. in Sociology in 2014 from UNC-Chapel Hill.
 Her interests are in community-based participatory research, culturally appropriate research methodology, qualitative methods and health equity.

-Erika Redding serves as a Research Program Manager in the UNC Center for Health Equity Research.
-She earned her MSPH in 2019 from the Department of Health Behavior in the Gillings School of Global Public Health at UNC; she is currently a doctoral candidate in the same department.
+Erika Redding serves as a Senior Research Program Manager in the Center for Health Equity Research.
+She earned both her MSPH and Ph.D. from the Department of Health Behavior in the Gillings School of Global Public Health at UNC.

 Veena Reddy, B.S.